-Together with its partners in the ENGAGE.EU alliance (LUISS University, NHH Norwegian School of Economics, Tilburg University, Université Toulouse 1 Capitole, University of National and World Economy, WU Vienna), University of Mannheim is participating in the creation of a joint ENGAGE.EU University Campus to offer a range of physical and virtual mobility study opportunities.
+Together with its partners in the ENGAGE.EU alliance (LUISS University, NHH Norwegian School of Economics, Tilburg University, Université Toulouse 1 Capitole, University of National and World Economy, WU Vienna), University of Mannheim is participating in the creation of a joint ENGAGE.EU University Campus to offer a range of virtual mobility study opportunities.

 Since fall 2020, students from above mentioned partner universities can apply for a range of online courses offered by University of Mannheim within the framework of the ENGAGE.EU Online Exchange Initiative (OEI).

 As a participant, you will be part of a virtual and international classroom.
 Benefit from international learning opportunities and exchange ideas with students from different countries!
 For more information, please take a look at the FaQs in the Application Process section below!

 In fall 2023, ENGAGE.EU universities offer ENGAGE Modules, usually consisting of 2 – 3 online courses in two consecutive semesters.
 The University of Mannheim will offer one ENGAGE.EU Module in the fall semester 2023, open for both 3rd+ year Bachelor students and Master students.

 This module explores the intersection of international criminal law, international humanitarian law, and human rights in times of armed conflict and humanitarian crises.
 Drawing on both the course “International Criminal Law” and the course “International Humanitarian Law / the law of armed conflict”, this module provides a comprehensive understanding of the legal frameworks that underpin international justice, and the challenges and opportunities that arise in this context..